Getting Started with Nebula Pulse

 "License key has expired"

-Generate a new key with a future expiration date and activate it via the UI or by writing to /opt/nebula/license.key.
+Generate a new key with a future expiration date and activate it via the UI.

 Features not appearing after activation